AI4Finance-Foundation/ElegantRL/helloworld/README.md

 ---

-## The training log
+## The screenshot of training log

-The training log of DQN:
+DQN:
 ```
 | `step`: Number of samples
 | `time`: Time spent from the start of training to this moment.